apache/incubator-baremaps/basemap/README.md

 max_wal_senders = 0
 ```

-## Importing the data
+## Initializing the database

-Assuming that the necessary requirements have been installed, the database can be populated with the following command.
-The import workflow will download openstreetmap (osm.pbf) and other data sources into the database.
+Assuming that the necessary requirements have been installed, the database can be populated with the following commands.

 ```
+// This command creates the database schema baremaps workflow execute --file create.js

-baremaps workflow execute --file import.js
+// This command imports the data into the database baremaps workflow execute --file import.js

+// This command refreshes the materialized views baremaps workflow execute --file refresh.js
 ```

-## Updating the data
+## Updating the database

-The data can periodically be updated with the following command.
+The database can periodically be updated with the following commands.
 The update workflow will download the latest changes from OpenStreetMap (osc.xml) and apply them to the database.
+Refreshing the materialized views is costly and only necessary if the low zoom levels need to be updated, therefore it is optional.

 ```
-baremaps workflow execute --file update.js
+// This command updates the database baremaps workflow execute --file update.js

+// This command refreshes the materialized views (optional) baremaps workflow execute --file refresh.js
 ```

 ## Serving the tiles and the style in dev mode

 The development server can be started with the following command.
+The dev mode automatically reloads the map when the configuration files are modified, which is useful for development and testing.

 ```
 baremaps map dev --log-level DEBUG \